daniel-j-anderson-dev/linked_list/rubric.md

     - errors
         - explain what is meant when a function returns `!T`
         - explain `try` operator
+            - hint: what operator in rust does the same thing`?`
     - pointers
         - explain `.*` operator
         - explain `&` operator